About

 Editor of Select Fiction and Nonfiction

-When I was 5 years old, I lived 100 feet from Carter Glass Library in Reston, Virginia.
+When I was five years old, I lived a hundred feet from Carter Glass Library in Reston, Virginia.
 I haunted the place.
-When I was 13, Reston’s Used Book Shop opened its doors.
+When I was thirteen, Reston’s Used Book Shop opened its doors.
 I discovered the golden age of science fiction.

-I majored in comparative literature at the University of Virginia, graduating at 20 with three journal articles accepted for publication in three different fields.
+I majored in comparative literature at the University of Virginia, graduating at age twenty with three journal articles accepted for publication in three different fields.
 I got my law degree at William & Mary Law School and went to work immediately as a prosecutor.

 I made the decision to join the profession on September 30, 2013, but I did not open my virtual doors until early 2015.
 You don’t go to bed a lawyer and wake up an editor, and I made sure to get the right coursework, training, and mentoring first.
-I am a member of ACES: The Society for Editing, the Chartered Institute of Editing and Proofreading (CIEP), and the Alliance of Independent Authors.
-Like every professional, I continue to take continuing professional development classes.
+I am a member of ACES: The Society for Editing and the Editorial Freelancers Assocation, and I have taught webinars for the Editorial Freelancers Association, ACES, Communication Central, Editors Canada British Columbia, and Northwest Editors Guild.
+Like every professional, I take continuing professional development classes.

 When I am not editing or ghostwriting, I read detective fiction, science fiction, speculative fiction, and dystopian fiction (also known as Tuesday), as well as select nonfiction.
 My own police procedural/science fiction crossover, A Million Monkeys, is on the desk of a developmental editor, and I’m currently writing the second book in the series, Sick Puppies.

-During the pandemic, I stopped drinking lattes and eating salads and, over the past two and a half years, gradually lost 50 pounds.
+During the pandemic, I stopped drinking lattes and sodas and eating salads and, in two and a half years, gradually lost over forty-five pounds.
+I have kept it off.

 I could tell you my favorite books, but the list is too long.
 My favorite Scotch is Glenlivet 14 and my favorite wine is Terrain Vineyards Red Blend ($4.99 at Trader Joe’s).

 I have two editorial assistants.
-The senior assistant is Joey, large dilute calico, and the junior assistant is Frederick, an 85-pound mutt.
+The senior assistant is Joey, a large dilute calico, and the junior assistant is Frederick, a 75-pound Jack Russell terrier/American Quarter Horse cross.

 Hire Me